SAMtoBAM/alphafold3/hpc/README.md

 condor_submit data_pipeline.sub
 ```

-Since the queue statement stays queue directory from job*, it automatically knows to submit a job for each folder started with the naming pattern "job".
+Since the `queue` statement in the submit file mentions to queue directories from job*, it automatically knows to submit a job for each folder started with the naming pattern "job".

-4. Move the tar.gz file into the inference_input folders.
-A (or multiple) tar.gz file is created under `jobN`, but they all need to be moved to `jobN/inference_inputs/.`
+4. A (or multiple) tar.gz file is created under `jobN`, but they all need to be moved to `jobN/inference_inputs/.` Move the (or all) tar.gz file(s) into their respective `inference_input` folders.

 ```
 for dir in job*/; do mv "$dir"*.tar.gz "$dir"inference_inputs/; done